 "Winter" in the refrigerator

 For successful forcing, it is required to properly prepare planting material.
 Bulbs are prepared specially, withstanding the necessary temperature conditions.
-For rooting, they will need some time: tulips - 3-4 months, hyacinths -2-3 months, daffodils - 2,5-3 months, crocuses - 2-2,5 months, lilies -1,5-2 months.
+They need some time to root: tulips - 3-4 months, hyacinths -2-3 months, daffodils - 2,5-3 months, crocuses - 2-2,5 months, lilies -1,5-2 months.

 Bulbs are planted in small pots or boxes filled with light garden soil with added sand.
 The thickness of the substrate layer above the top of the lily bulbs is 7-8 cm.
-The tips of the tulip, daffodil and crocus bulbs should be flush with the ground, and hyacinths should be buried in the soil mixture on 2 / 3-3 / 4.
+The tops of the tulip, daffodil and crocus bulbs should be flush with the ground, and hyacinths are buried in the soil mixture by 2 / 3-3 / 4.
 Then the onions are watered and left to root.

 All this time, boxes or pots with bulbs planted for forcing should be in the dark at low temperature.
 At home, a refrigerator is usually used for this - a compartment for storing vegetables.

 In planted bulbs, even a slight increase in temperature for a short period causes physiological changes that lead to the development of short or lodging peduncles, their fragility, and the death of buds.